 The Charles River Regional Chamber is pleased to offer scholarship opportunities for up to four deserving students who either live in Needham, Newton, Watertown or Wellesley and/or who attend school in Needham, Newton, Watertown or Wellesley and who plan to attend an accredited post-secondary program, trade school, community college, college, or university full-time in the next academic year.
 The student(s) selected will have a check (approximately $2,000) sent to their college or university to be applied toward tuition upon successful completion of their first semester.

 Selection will be made by a panel of local leaders who will review all applications completed by the submission deadline of March 31.
 Decisions will be made based on a combination of the application’s completeness and accuracy, letter of recommendation and responses to essay questions.

 Scholarship Eligibility and Selection Criteria:

 - The applicant must fulfill high school graduation requirements as part of the graduating class of 2024.

-- The applicant plans to attend an accredited post-secondary program, trade school, community college, college, or university full-time during the 2022/23 academic year.
-Students planning to take “gap years” in the 2022/2023 academic year will not be considered.
+- The applicant plans to attend an accredited post-secondary program, trade school, community college, college, or university full-time during the 2023/24 academic year.
+Students planning to take “gap years” in the 2023/2024 academic year will not be considered.

 - The application must be submitted electronically by 5 p.m. on Friday, March 29, 2024.

-- The committee will determine in its discretion what criteria to apply in making the award, and what weight to give each criterion.
+- The committee will determine at its discretion what criteria to apply in making the award, and what weight to give each criterion.
 Criteria that have been considered in the past (and that the committee anticipates will be accorded significance again this year) include the following:

 - The most significant criterion in the past has been a compelling “story” that shows that the scholarship will make a meaningful difference to the candidate’s ability to finance college and that shows the candidate’s ability to overcome challenges.

 - Another important consideration is whether the application shows a history of demonstrated effort (either academically, in extracurricular activities, in work, etc.), which indicate that the candidate has a good chance of succeeding in college.